Near Tularosa in Otero County, New Mexico — The American Mountains (Southwest)

 The petroglyphs' purpose and meaning are not entirely clear.
 Some depict the animals and plants the people saw around them.
 Many almost certainly had religious meaning.
 The ridge may have been a good lookout point, a sacred site, a stop on a trade route, or a point on a territorial boundary.

 The Petroglyphs have endured here for centuries.
 Please be careful with this fragile resource so they may be enjoyed for years to come.

 Erected by U.S. Department of the Interior, Bureau of Land Management.

 Location.
 33° 20.688′ N, 106° 0.544′ W. Marker is near Tularosa, New Mexico, in Otero County.
 Marker can be reached from County Road B030 4˝ miles east of U.S. 54.
-Touch for map.
-Marker is at the west side of the parking area.
+Marker is at the west side of the parking Touch for map.
 Marker is in this post office area: Tularosa NM 88352, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 17 miles of this marker, measured as the crow flies.
-Three Rivers Petroglyph Site (approx. 4.3 miles away); Three Rivers (approx. 4.3 miles away); Round Mountain (approx. 15.2 miles away); Blazer’s Mill (approx. 16.1 miles away).
+A different marker also named Three Rivers Petroglyph Site (approx. 4.3 miles away); Three Rivers (approx. 4.3 miles away); Round Mountain (approx. 15.2 miles away); Blazer’s Mill (approx. 16.1 miles away).

 More about this marker.
 This is a 'use fee area' $2.00 per car.

 Categories. • Native Americans • Notable Places •

 More.
 Search the internet for Three Rivers Petroglyph Site.